amnh/HackTheDeep/CODE_OF_CONDUCT.md

 ## 3. Filming and Photography

 Hack the Deep may be filmed or photographed by the Museum for its non-profit educational and fundraising purposes including for promoting Museum events and Public Programs, in any form of media, anywhere.
 In addition, invited members of the press may be present at the event and may also film or photograph the event and the participants.
-By participating in Hack the Deep, you agree to be filmed or photographed for these purposes.
+By participating in Hack the Deep, you agree to be filmed or photographed for these purposes, as also indicated on the accompanying release forms.

 ## 4. No Promotion